 Implementing Shared Decision Making at the Point of Care

 Today, many patients are ill-prepared to make informed health-based decisions on their own.
-While many health conditions have more than one medically acceptable treatment option –early-stage breast cancer, hip or knee osteoarthritis, or diabetes and other chronic conditions –patients and providers must work together to determine the best path of treatment.
-With SDM, they can do just that, as it enables patient-provider collaboration to more effectively select the evidence-based medical care that best fits each patient’s values and preferences.
+While many health conditions – such as early-stage breast cancer, hip or knee osteoarthritis, and diabetes – have more than one medically-acceptable treatment option, patients and providers must work together to determine the best path of treatment.
+With shared decision making, they can do just that, as it enables patient-provider collaboration to more effectively select the evidence-based medical care that best fits each patient’s values and preferences.

-The Need for SDM
+The Need for Shared Decision Making

 To eliminate the risk of often unnecessary procedures and associated expenses, it is crucial that patients – especially those with preference-sensitive or chronic conditions – and their providers establish an open dialog to discuss potential treatment options and possible outcomes.
-Furthermore, to help patients explore their preferences and make decisions that are consistent with their values, access to evidence-based, unbiased decision aids and trained health coaches has been proven to be effective.
+Furthermore, to help patients explore their preferences and make decisions that are consistent with their values, access to evidence-based, unbiased decision aids and trained health coaches have been proven to be effective.

-Here are five steps to effectively onboard and manage a population at the point of care:
+Here are five steps to effectively onboard and manage a shared decision making program at the point of care:

 - Provide aids that produce outcomes.
 Offer engaging, high-quality decision aids that providers will endorse and patients will trust.

 - Identify and engage patients.
 Promote shared decision making through patient materials, add drop-down menus in an EMR to serve as a reminder of available options when meeting with patients, and offer incentives to patients who view and engage with decision aids.